‘Fear The Walking Dead’: First Season 5 Synopsis Revealed

 Potentially, with Dwight (Austin Amelio) making the move from The Walking Dead to Fear the Walking Dead, it is possible this is how he will encounter these characters.

-However, the characters pasts and the wrongs they have committed cannot be forgotten.
+However, the characters’ pasts and the wrongs they have committed cannot be forgotten.

 “Each character believes that helping others will allow them to make up for the wrongs of their pasts,” the Season 5 synopsis continues.
 “But trust won’t be easily earned.”